 For example, only 100 of California’s cities have an outdoor smoking ban.
-In places like San Luis Obispo and Pismo Beach, smokers can’t light up in parking garages, stadiums, playgrounds and transit centers.
-But they can still exhale tobacco at their campsites in state, county and city park recreation areas.
+In places like San Luis Obispo and Pismo Beach, smokers can’t light up in parking garages, stadiums, playgrounds, or transit centers.
+But they can still exhale tobacco at their campsites in state, county, and city park recreation areas.

 Some countries have more stringent no-smoking bans than the U.S. For example, any RVng smokers who want to tour Australia by motorhome are limited in their travels.
 All national parks within New South Wales have campground smoking bans.
 Nobody can light up in picnic areas, campgrounds, accommodations, beaches, lookouts, walking tracks, or even while driving on park roads.

 Back in the U.S., some privately owned RV parks take matters into their own hands.
 J & H RV Park in Flagstaff, Arizona made national news when its owners decided to go smoke-free.